akash-network/node/_docs/design.md

 #### Deployment

-A *deployment* represents the _current state_ of a stack as fulfilled by the Photon Network.
+A *deployment* represents the _current state_ of a stack as fulfilled by the Akash Network.

 * Infrastructure procured via the cloud exchange (_leases_).
 * Manifest distribution state.